AmirhoseinAskari/adt7320-stm32/README.md

 ## 💡 Example
 A complete working example is available in [`example/main.c`](./example/main.c).
-It demonstrates initialization, reading, writing, and working with multiple devices.

 ## 📜 License
 This project is released under the [MIT License](./LICENSE).